frontrunner44/Linked-List-Manager/README.md

     myList.reverse() // Will reverse the linked list by inverting each node's .next and .previous pointers.
     ```

+12. You can remove nodes with duplicate data by using the `removeDuplicates()` method:
+    ```JavaScript
+    myList.removeDuplicates() // Removes any nodes containing duplicate data
+    ```

 ## Methods

-- `appendNode(data)`: Adds a node to the end of the list.
+- `append(data)`: Adds a node to the end of the list.
-- `prependNode(data)`: Adds a node to the front of the list.
+- `prepend(data)`: Adds a node to the front of the list.
-- `insertNode(data, position)`: Inserts a node at a specific position in the list.
+- `insert(data, position)`: Inserts a node at a specific position in the list.
-- `deleteNode(position)`: Deletes a node at a specific position in the list.
+- `delete(position)`: Deletes a node at a specific position in the list.
 - `getMiddleNode()`: Returns the middle node of the list.
-- `swapNodes(pos1, pos2)`: Swaps the positions of two nodes in the list.
+- `swap(pos1, pos2)`: Swaps the positions of two nodes in the list.
-- `swapNodeProperties(pos1, pos2, property)`: Swaps the properties of two nodes.
+- `swapProperties(pos1, pos2, property)`: Swaps the properties of two nodes.
 - `splice(start, end)`: Creates a new linked list from a portion of the original list.
-- `listToConsole()`: Prints the current state of the list to the console.
+- `log`: Prints the current state of the list to the console.
+- `search(property, value)`: returns an array containing all nodes with data containing the matching property and property value.
+- `reverse()`: reverses the linked list.
+- `removeDuplicates()`: finds and removes nodes with duplicate data.

 ## Note